This workbook is designed to accompany section 201 - Event Types.

 - Optional: Set up a Slack Action to share the message

-Save and run your FLO.
-You can stop after the Compose card and running the flow will simply give you output.
+Save and run your Flow.
+You can stop after the Compose card and running the Flow will simply give you output.

-Again using Smartsheet, repeat what we’ve done in Exercise 201-1 but create a FLO using the “Webhook” event type.
+Again using Smartsheet, repeat what we’ve done in Exercise 201-1 but create a Flow using the “Webhook” event type.

-- Make a duplicate of your FLO from Exercise 201-1
+- Make a duplicate of your Flow from Exercise 201-1

 - Delete the “New Row - Polling” Event